 - Organizing PGS’ Executive Committees and the Disclosure Committee to further assist the CEO

-- The CEO, under the guidance and supervision of the Board of Directors and the Audit Committee, is responsible for ensuring that the Company’s financial statements in all material respects fairly present the Company’s financial condition and the results of its operations.
-Timely disclosure of issues to the Board of Directors is also essential to the assessment of the Company’s financial condition, business performance and risks.
+- The CEO, under the guidance and supervision of the Board and the Audit Committee, is responsible for ensuring that the Company’s financial statements in all material respects fairly present the Company’s financial condition and the results of its operations.
+Timely disclosure of issues to the Board is also essential to the assessment of the Company’s financial condition, business performance and risks.

-As of December 31, 2019, the PGS’ Remuneration and Corporate Governance Committee comprises Directors Walter Qvam (chairperson), Trond Brandsrud, and Grunde Rønholt.
+As of December 31, 2020, Remco comprises Directors Walter Qvam (chairperson), Trond Brandsrud, and Grunde Rønholt.
 All shareholder elected Director’s being members of this committee are considered independent of the Company’s senior management.
 The function of the committee is to assist in matters relating to compensation, benefits, and perquisites of the CEO and other senior executives.
 Review and modification of the Company’s corporate governance implemented in the Company are also committee responsibilities.

 10. Risk Management and Internal Control

-The Board of Directors has systems in place to assess that the CEO exercises appropriate and effective management.
-The Board of Directors’ Audit Committee assesses the integrity of PGS’ accounts.
-It also enquires about, on behalf of the Board of Directors, issues related to financial review and external audit of PGS’ accounts.
-Further, the Board of Directors and the Audit Committee supervise and verify that effective internal control systems are in place, including systems for risk management and financial reporting.
+The Board has systems in place to assess that the CEO exercises appropriate and effective management.
+The Board’s Audit Committee assesses the integrity of PGS’ accounts.
+It also enquires about, on behalf of the Board, issues related to financial review and external audit of PGS’ accounts.
+Further, the Board and the Audit Committee supervise and verify that effective internal control systems are in place, including systems for risk management and financial reporting.

-The Board of Directors and the Audit Committee take steps to ensure that the Company’s internal control functions are working as intended and that necessary measures are taken to reduce extraordinary risk exposure.
-Furthermore, the Board of Directors makes certain that there are satisfactory routines for follow-up of principles and guidelines adopted by the Board of Directors governing (i) ethical conduct; compliance with laws, rules and regulations; health, safety and working environment; and corporate responsibility, and (ii) how the Company integrates stakeholder considerations into the Company’s value creation.
+The Board and the Audit Committee take steps to ensure that the Company’s internal control functions are working as intended and that necessary measures are taken to reduce extraordinary risk exposure.
+Furthermore, the Board makes certain that there are satisfactory routines for follow-up of principles and guidelines adopted by the Board governing (i) ethical conduct; compliance with laws, rules and regulations; health, safety and working environment; and Environmental, Social and Governance (ESG) issues, and (ii) how the Company integrates stakeholder considerations into the Company’s value creation.

-The Company’s anti-corruption program includes a management statement, policy and procedures as to several ethical issues, periodic training, high risk area assessment and monitoring, compulsory contract wording, etc. The policy and procedures are available on our website.
+The Company’s anti-corruption program includes a policy, manual and work instructions as to several ethical issues, periodic training, high risk area assessment and monitoring, compulsory contract wording, etc. The policy and procedures are available at www.pgs.com.
 The program is evaluated on a regular basis by the Audit Committee.

 Management conducts day-to-day follow-up of financial management and reporting.
 Management has established a structured approach to ensure that the system for Internal Control over Financial Reporting (“ICFR”) is effective.
 ICFR includes identification and assessment of all material financial reporting risks, identifying and documenting relevant controls to address these risks, and monitoring that controls are implemented and performed.
 For controls that are not operationally effective at year-end, their potential financial exposure and impact on the consolidated financial statements are evaluated.